bonfus/muesr/docs/Intro.rst

 [TODO] Discuss the phase!

-:mod:`muesr` can only handle 1-k magnetic structures.
+As we said :mod:`muesr` can only handle 1-k magnetic structures.
 However, since local field are linear in the magnetic moment, the results for multiple-k magnetic orders can be obtained by performing multiple simulations for each of the k vectors and Fourier components